 NET - This domain is intended to hold only the computers of network providers, that is the NIC and NOC computers, the administrative computers, and the network node computers.
 The customers of the network provider would have domain names of their own (not in the NET TLD).

-To access the Whois database of the .frogans TLD registry, please visit whois.nic.frogans.
+For accessing the Whois database of the .frogans TLD registry: whois.nic.frogans.

 The .frogans TLD abuse contact is Amaury Grimbert: